Special events organized by the Lacanian Compass.

 CULTURE & PSYCHOANALYSIS

-Culture & Psychoanalysis is an ongoing series of seminars devoted to contemporary art and culture from the perspective of Lacanian psychoanalysis.
-The program began in August 2011 with a seminar devoted to the Alexander McQueen exhibition at the MET.
+Culture & Psychoanalysis is an ongoing program of the Library of the Lacanian Compass devoted to contemporary art and culture from the perspective of Lacanian psychoanalysis.
+In its first form, the program began in August 2011 as a seminar devoted to the Alexander McQueen exhibition at the MET.
 The presentations take place several times a year, responding to current political and cultural events.
 Artists, writers, filmmakers, and psychoanalysts are invited to present their work as a means to further develop psychoanalytic theory in the hypermodern era.
 Jacques Lacan proposed that the artist always precedes the analyst, in his “knowledge” of the unconscious.